 I do believe he is right.

-Juliet Kahne is an American cultural geographer, PhD survivor, and urban soul-searcher, currently based in London.
+Juliet Kahne is an American cultural geographer, PhD survivor, and urban soul-searcher, currently based in New York City.